Can I be convicted of OVI if I refuse to take the breath, urine or blood test?

 What happens at arraignment?

+At Makridis Law Firm, we pride ourselves on offering professional legal service at an affordable price.
 We are a small, family-owned, firm that is able to offer inexpensive DUI lawyer services at a lower price compared to the larger firms in Columbus, which have higher overhead costs.

 Call 614-349-4490 to schedule your free consultation.

 Copyright © 2018 Makridis Law Firm, LLC, all rights reserved.